RaymondCJA/Fableous-App/README.md

   * add students: add new student

-  (Now, the student list is just a static list, does not connect to the database due to the limit of time.
-That a basic implement of static data, once it is connect to the database, we can implement that in similar way.)
+  (Now, the student list is just a static list, and it does not connect to the database due to the limit of time in development.
+That a basic implement of static data, once it is connected to the database, we can implement it in a similar way.)

 <div align="right">Oct/29/2020</div>